 - exoskeletons of the ankle could help you run longer and faster and even serve as a new mode of transportation, according to a team of engineers from Stanford University.

 Engineers have tested a motorized exoskeleton implant that attaches around the ankle and foot and found that makes the ride 15% easier.
-They explained that when the exoskeleton's motor is on, it reduces the energy cost of running and allows the user to run longer than they are normally able to.
+They explained that when the exoskeleton's motor is turned on, it reduces the energy cost of running and allows the user to run for longer than they are normally able to.
 The device it can also increase a runner's speed by up to 10%.

-This is how the exoskeleton for the ankle works
+Here's how the ankle exoskeleton works

 Engineers believe that this exoskeleton and similar technologies could be used for various applications.

 Guan Rong Tan, another team member, suggested that in the future "you could get off a bus, touch a button on the exoskeleton and walk the last 2 kilometers of the route to get to work in 5 minutes and without getting tired."

 It could also help me run alongside my best friends, accustomed to seeing me give up halfway.